stefanSuYiGuo/projects/README.md

 This is a repository created by Stefan Su.
 All projects can be seen and forked above.

+## Technical Working Experiences
+- Worked on Accenture as full stack developer.
+Used Java Spring Cloud + Python Flask + Python ML/DL + VUE.js in project.
+- Worked on Attoney firm full stack web development (Flask + React.js + AWS)
+- Worked on Metropolitan Transportation Authority (MTA-NYC) to create, update, and maintain MTA's public website. ([Here](https://metrics.mta.info/)) With the help of Python, HTML, JS, as well as data automation process, the webpages' performance remains excellent with such huge data in NYC.
+(Azure-Synapse, Airflow, Hyperion, Spark)

 ---

+## Projects Brief Description

 1. **Vending Machine**: C CLI Project
 2. **College Financial System**: A Java Full Stack Project aims to help college financial department manage tuition and other fees.